 - have a high school GPA greater than or equal to 3.5

-- have a composite ACT greater than or equal to 29 (SAT greater than or equal to 1280)
+- have a composite ACT greater than or equal to 30 (or SAT equivalent)

 - provide an official transcript of all high school work completed

 Successful applicants generally possess qualifications that equal or surpass those required for other MTSU academic scholarships.
-For more information, visit the website of the Honors College.
+For more information and scholarship application, visit the website of the Buchanan Fellowship.